DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 1 Jane 25 456 Elm St London

-The json_normalize function in pandas takes a JSON-like data structure and flattens it into a DataFrame.
-It automatically handles nested fields by using dot notation to create column names.
+The json_normalize function in pandas takes a JSON-like structure and flattens it into a DataFrame.
+It uses dot notation to name nested fields, making it easier to work with in analytics workflows or when exporting to CSV.

 Conclusion